groboclown/greyhack-shell/README.md

 $ python bin/ghtar.py -o import.txt my-bundle.json
 ```

+If the files are bigger than about 100k, the game will tell you that the file is too big.
+You'll need to either slim down your bundle, or try running with the compress (`-z`) option.

 From there, you want to import the text into your game's computer.
 You will first need to [set up `make` in your game's computer](#setting-up-the-bundle-make-tool).

 1. In the Grey Hack game, open Notepad.